Aranjedeath/mobile-gutenberg/README.md

 principle of least authority
-privacy: the capacity to continue personal information asymmetries static pages as technological force multiplier due to global caching ads = brand dilution. must be able to run site on income of a coffee farmer hmmhmm. public infrastructure is public whether the law reflects that or not.
+privacy: the capacity to continue personal information asymmetries static pages as technological force multiplier due to global caching fuck unequal power dynamics truth above all else militant transparency flat ontologies and power arrangements prevent idolization and minimize exploitation "neutralization of unequal power dynamics and distributions written into the sourcecode" fiat as triage for poverty, time as arbiter of experience, edit for alacrity, sympathetic imagination as organizational structure, link all the things, editorial policy: people are named as they introduce themselves, and pronouned as they do. before peace, there must be justice. before equality, there must be equity. ads = brand dilution. must be able to run site on income of a coffee farmer hmmhmm. public infrastructure is public whether the law reflects that or not.
 Usage patterns are defacto.